iamcheko/ksh-template/README.md

 ksh-template
 ============

-This is a simple korn shell template with logging machanism and builtin logrotation.
+This is a simple korn shell template with logging mechanism and builtin logrotation.
 All commands that are defined between CMD_START and CMD_END, will be checked in two ways.
 First it will verify, that the command exists and it is executable.
 Second it also checks the body if all CMD_* variables are defined.

 This script comes with a config file, which is found in the etc folder.
-This config file is soured and not parsed, so you have to take care who has write permission to this file, since all code that is in this file gets executed.
+This config file is sourced and not parsed, so you have to take care who has write permission to this file, since all code that is in this file gets executed.